MetalbolicX/math-term/README.md

 <math-term>f(x) = \frac{1}{x}</math-term>
 ```

-> [!CAUTION]
-> When the LaTeX syntax is incorrect, the expression will be rendered as plain text in red.
+> 🚧 **Caution:** When the LaTeX syntax is incorrect, the expression will be rendered as plain text in red.
 Make sure to write valid LaTeX expressions.

 ## Full Example